The Essential Role of SOC Analysts in Modern Cybersecurity

 - Conducts targeted threat hunting exercises

-- Collaborates with threat intelligence team on emerging threats
+- Collaborates with threat intelligence teams on emerging threats

 - Mentors junior analysts on complex investigations